dsoprea/PathScan/fss/resources/README.rst

-*FSS* will scan a given directory for matching files and yield results as a generator.
+*FSS* will recursively scan the given directory for matching files and yield results as a generator.
 You may provide a list of include/exclude rules for files and/or directories.

-The searching is done, asynchronously, from another process.
-This way, the searching and whatever you're doing with the results may actual run in parallel.
+The searching is done asynchronously from another process.
+This way, the searching and whatever you're doing with the results may potentially run in parallel.

 Example::